From New

 Plot

-Often whimsical speculation on the role robot can play in our physical
+Often whimsical speculation on the role robot can play in our physical and emotional lives.

 Business Lesson